awmanoj/awmanoj.github.io/_posts/2016-08-22-simple-service-discovery.md

 $ consul-template -consul 192.168.4.5:8500 -template="db.ini.ctmpl:/path/to/db.ini"
 {% endhighlight %}

 This daemon generates the `/path/to/db.ini` dynamically whenever there is a change in values referenced and hence keeps the configuration updated all the time.

 I can read your mind - config changed but who reloads the application?
 Well, you will need to write a post-step in a configuration file for that.
-Read consul-template github README in detail - it has all the answers and more.
+[Read](https://github.com/hashicorp/consul-template) consul-template github README in detail - it has all the answers and more.

 Go templating language is very comprehensive and you can generate almost any configuration that you want.
 In addition there is a support for plugins written in golang which bring almost infinite power to what you can achieve.

-I will write about service discovery, consul watch and datadog integrations in some other post later (this is already getting long).
+I will write about service discovery with consul, consul watch and consul-datadog integrations in some other post later (this is already getting long).

 If you have any questions on this and are not able to find easily over internet - you can shoot your question at me and I may try to find the answer for you - reach me on [twitter](https://twitter.com/awmanoj) and mail (last_name . first_name @ gmail.com).

 Happy Consul!